 Ross Chun has been a resident of Aliso Viejo for more than 12 years.
 He and his wife Suzanne chose this beautiful city to raise their two children, Sarah and Evan, because of its fine schools, diverse recreational activities, and attractive business opportunities.
 Ross and his family have always been active in the community, local schools, and in city events, enjoying all that Aliso Viejo has to offer.

 Ross serves the City of Aliso Viejo as a member of the San Joaquin Transportation Corridor Agencies (TCA) and Transportation Corridor System.
-He is an alternate member for the Orange County Fire Authority, Laguna Canyon Foundation and the Coastal Greenbelt Authority.
+He initiated the formation of the Environmental Ad Hoc Committee for the TCA and currently serves as Vice Chair.
+Ross was appointed to the Environmental Quality Policy Committee by The League of California Cities and serves as an alternate member for the Orange County Fire Authority, Laguna Canyon Foundation and the Coastal Greenbelt Authority.